shawinder/shawinder.github.io/resume/README.md

 |<br>
 **Sr. Software Engineer** @ [Lone Wolf Technologies](https://www.lwolf.com/){:target="_blank"} _(June 2021 - Mar 2022)_ <br>
 Marketing, CRM, Transactions - Together At Last <br>
- - Architecting and building a message bus consumer service using Azure Cloud and Kubernetes
+ - Architect and build a message bus consumer service using Azure Cloud and Kubernetes
- - Architecting and automated DB migration tool using Azure functions and Kubernetes containers.
+ - Architect and automate DB migration tool using Azure functions and Kubernetes containers.
  - Working on complex frontend UI using ReactJS and using an internal UI component library.
  - Managing a Dev team and Creating/Planning/Assigning tasks using Jira and bitbucket.
  - Using Azure DevOps for build/deployment of ReactJS and .NET Core base projects.